richelbilderbeek/dlip/README.md

  * Monday: 10:30 coffee break, 580
  * Monday: What are uses of deep learning?
 Optionally: simple scripts
  * Tuesday: what is phylogenetics?
+ * Wednesday:
- * Wednesday: What are uses of deep learning in phylogenetics?
+   * What are uses of deep learning in phylogenetics?
 Optionally: simple scripts
+   * 12:30: meeting with Franjo Weissing, room 578
+   * afternoon: visit to the greenhouse with Jacob
  * Thursday: Scripting

 Daily: